Labbeti/conette-audio-captioning/README.md

 WavCaps dataset might requires more than 1 TB of disk storage.

 ### Installation
+By default, **only the inference requirements are installed for conette**.
+To install training requirements you need to use the following command:
 ```bash
 python -m pip install conette[train]
 ```